farm-ng/amiga-dev-kit/website/docs/tutorials/camera_streamer/01_template_starter.md

 Navigate to `main.py` in your app and open it with a text editor.

-There's 3 places to change the templated name:
+There are 3 places to change the templated name:

 ```Python
 # 1. Rename the class